Beyond expected values: Making environmental decisions using value of information analysis when measurement outcome matters: Materials and methods

 The EVSI can be used by the decision-maker to decide whether or not to perform a measurement of imperfect information prior to choosing the management action: if the EVSI is judged to be sufficiently large, this provides greater impetus to do the measurement first.

-However, EVSI is only appropriate if the decision-maker is risk-neutral to the potentially wide variety of improvements (from zero to small to large) in the expected system state that may result from different potential measurement outcomes.
-The reason for this is that EVSI is, by definition, an \textit{expected} value of information calculated before the measurement is performed (Figure \ref{fig:timeline}) and so does not provide any indication of the \textit{uncertainty} in the actual value of information that will be obtained from the measurement.
+However, EVSI is only appropriate if the decision-maker is indifferent to the potential for zero, very small, or very large improvements in the expected system state that may result from different measurement outcomes.
+An \textit{expected} value of information, calculated before the measurement is performed (Figure \ref{fig:timeline}), does not provide any indication of the \textit{uncertainty} in the actual value of information that will be obtained from the measurement.
 To inform a decision-maker that wishes to avoid low-value measurement outcomes, new metrics are needed.